Emergence of Quantised Representations Isolated to Anisotropic Functions

 TMLR Paper5514 Authors

-Abstract: This paper presents a novel methodology for determining representational structure, which builds upon the existing Spotlight Resonance method.
-Particularly, this new tool is used to gain insight into how discrete representations can emerge and organise in autoencoder models, through a controlled ablation study in which only the activation function is altered.
+Abstract: Presented is a novel methodology for determining representational structure, which builds upon the existing Spotlight Resonance method.
+This new tool is used to gain insight into how discrete representations can emerge and organise in autoencoder models, through a controlled ablation study that alters only the activation function.
 Using this technique, the validity of whether function-driven symmetries can act as implicit inductive biases on representations is determined.
 Representations are found to tend to discretise when the activation functions are defined through a discrete algebraic permutation-equivariant symmetry.
 In contrast, they remain continuous under a continuous algebraic orthogonal-equivariant definition.
-This confirms the hypothesis: algebraic symmetries of network primitives can carry unintended inductive biases which produce task-independent artefactual structures in representations.
-The discrete symmetry of contemporary forms is shown to be a strong predictor for the induction of discrete representations transformed from otherwise continuous structures --- a quantisation effect.
-This motivates further reassessment of functional forms in common usage.
-Moreover, this supports a general causal model for one mode in which discrete representations may form, and could constitute a prerequisite for downstream interpretability phenomena, including grandmother neurons, discrete coding schemes, general linear features and possibly Superposition.
-Hence, this tool and proposed mechanism for the influence of functional form on representations may provide insights into emergent interpretability research.
-Finally, preliminary results indicate that quantisation of representations appears to correlate with a measurable increase in reconstruction error, reinforcing previous conjectures that this collapse can be detrimental.
+This confirms the hypothesis that the symmetries of network primitives can carry unintended inductive biases, leading to task-independent artefactual structures in representations.
+The discrete symmetry of contemporary forms is shown to be a strong predictor for the production of symmetry-organised discrete representations emerging from otherwise continuous distributions --- a quantisation effect.
+This motivates further reassessment of functional forms in common usage due to such unintended consequences.
+Moreover, this supports a general causal model for a mode in which discrete representations may form, and could constitute a prerequisite for downstream interpretability phenomena, including grandmother neurons, discrete coding schemes, general linear features and a type of Superposition.
+Hence, this tool and proposed mechanism for the influence of functional form on representations may provide insights into interpretability research.
+Finally, preliminary results indicate that quantisation of representations correlates with a measurable increase in reconstruction error, reinforcing previous conjectures that this collapse can be detrimental.

 Submission Length: Long submission (more than 12 pages of main content)